 Revenue – some websites use ads to create an income stream, and maybe that’s an option you would like to consider.
 Facebook puts ads on your Facebook page, but they get the revenue from those ads, not you.

 Google Search – one of the major factors of whether or not to have a Facebook page or a website is whether or not you can be found on a Google Search.
 Type in a company’s name, and there’s every chance that company’s website will be on page one of Google Search results.
 It’s also probable that the company’s Facebook page will also be on page one.
 But most people don’t search like that.
 Type ‘Garden Maintenance’ into the Google Search bar, and garden maintenance websites of local businesses will populate the first page – Facebook will generally be missing in action.

 The Best of All Worlds

 So, there are good reasons for having a Facebook page, and good reasons for having a website.
 But why stop there?
-You could also have a have the best of both worlds and create a website that is also a social media hub.
+You could also have the best of both worlds and create a website that is also a social media hub.
 It can include a Facebook feed, Instagram feed and maybe even a Twitter feed.
 In this way, the posts that you add to Facebook can be added to your own website automatically, so keeping your website fresh.

-An example of doing it right is West Coast BJJ, a website in a day project, the owner wanted a website to show static information and to provide basic branded details such as lesson times, location, etc. However, he didn’t want to have to update the website with the same details that he’s adding to his Facebook page.
+An example of doing it right is West Coast BJJ, a website in a day project.
+The owner wanted a website to show static information and to provide basic branded details such as lesson times, location, etc. However, he didn’t want to have to update the website with the same details that he’s adding to his Facebook page.
 To remove the duplication of effort, a Facebook feed plugin was installed that took the information from Facebook and added it to his site automatically with his own branding.